Ma-Ko-dev/MaCron/README.md

 ## Contributions

-We welcome contributions to MaCron!
+I welcome contributions to MaCron!
 If you have an idea for a new feature or a bug fix, please open an issue or a pull request.
 Before contributing, please read our [contributor guidelines](CONTRIBUTING.md).

 ## License